k-box/k-box/docs/user/en/microsite/index.md

 - the logo, which is a picture whose height cannot be more than 80 pixels
 - the search bar
 - the language switcher
-- login and go to project link, these links are mutually exclusive, the login button is showed only if the user is not logged-in in the DMS.
+- login and go to project link, these links are mutually exclusive, the login button is showed only if the user is not logged-in in the K-Box.

 ### Search from the Microsite